roman-milk/roman-milk.github.io/fit-vs-fat.md

  "I guess..."
 I agreed hesitantly, still not crazy about this compromise, but he was too sweet to let me do this alone; he wanted to support me in any way he could, whether I wanted it or not.
 He stood and got behind me.

  "What's wrong?" he inquired, kissing my neck.
 Ben was a sensitive man, and sensed my reservation.
 He could always read me like a book.
-Report_Story #2